Gaj Singh of Bikaner: Rebellion of Raj Singh and death

 Subsequently, the heir apparent Raj Singh along with other Thakurs of the state rose in rebellion.
 The prince lived at Deshnoke between 1775 and 1780, after which he took shelter at Jodhpur, where he was received by the Maharaja Bijay Singh.
 Bijay advised the prince to return to Bikaner along with a small contingent.
 Upon their arrival however, Raj Singh was arrested by his brothers.
 However, when Gaj fell ill, he summoned Raj Singh and handed over the reins of the state to him, enjoining him not to seek vengeance against his brothers.
 Gaj Singh died in 1787, and was cremated.

 Issue

 Gaj Singh had sixty-one children, not all of them were legitimate.
-20 sons and 9 daughters were legitimate (multiple sources say 6 children were legitimate) and they were:
+Tenty sons and nine daughters were legitimate (multiple sources say six children were legitimate) and they were: